 - sports conditioning

 Symptoms may appear gradually, then become more frequent and stronger.
-Symptoms may impair your ability to do your normal tasks even after you've received treatment.
+Symptoms may impair your ability to do regular tasks even after receiving treatment.

 When you do repetitive actions, you may get RSI.
 Over time, those movements might cause injury to your muscles and tendons.